RoadieHQ/marketing-site/content/docs/catalog/ingesting-data-into-your-catalog/azure-ad/index.md

 ---
-title: Integrating with Azure AD
+title: Azure Active Directory
-publishedDate: '2022-12-09T16:20:00.0Z'
+publishedDate: '2024-02-20T21:00:00.0Z'
-description: How to configure Roadie to ingest users and groups from Azure AD using Microsoft Graph
+description: How to manage entities source from Azure Active Directory

-humanName: Microsoft Graph Org Provider for Azure AD
+humanName: Azure Active Directory
-logoImage: '../../../assets/logos/azure-ad/azure-active-directory.svg'
+logoImage: '../../../../assets/logos/azure-ad/azure-active-directory.png'
-integrationType: Integration
+entityKinds: [user, group]
+discovery: true
 ---

 ## Introduction

 Roadie supports retrieving user and group information from Microsoft Azure Active Directory.

 This guide describes how to set up access for Roadie to your Azure AD and automatically ingest entities from that source.

 ##  Step 1: Create Azure App Registration relevant to your Azure AD

 Azure AD discovery use Client ID and secret from App registration to authenticate to retrieve relevant data.
 Create a new App Registration in MS Azure with the following permissions:
 * `GroupMember.Read.All`
 * `User.Read.All`